-- keep alive interval: maximum time for which a client must publish a message or to send a PING request to the broker in order not to be disconnected from the network.
-This value is set by the client in the CONNECT packet. - retain-flag: in a PUBLISH packet, this flag indicates whether the broker should store a message for delivery to clients that later subscribe to that topic. - SSL certificate: indicates whether the communication is encrypted using the TLS (Transport Layer Security) protocol. - last will and testament: topic and payload that can be published by a client when connected.
-The payload is delivered to the clients subscribed to this topic when the connection with the sender is lost (because no requests were sent to the broker during the keep alive interval).
-Typically, the will warns other clients that the connection with the sender has been lost unexpectedly.
+- keep alive interval: maximum time for which a client must publish a message or to send a "ping" request to the broker in order not to be disconnected from the network. - retain-flag: indicates whether the broker should store a message for delivery to clients that later subscribe to that topic. - SSL certificate: indicates whether the communication is encrypted using the TLS (Transport Layer Security) protocol. - last will and testament: topic and payload set by a client when connected.
+The payload is delivered to the clients subscribed to this topic when the connection with the sender is lost.